 - Cool well before removing it from the tin.

 - Dust the cake with icing sugar and serve cool.

 Poles usually add raisins and orange peels into the cake.
 You can add them at the end after mixing the egg whites into the mixture (step 6).

-Sernik can keep it around 4-5 days after in the fridge.
+Sernik can be kept around 4-5 days after in the fridge.

 Smacznego i Wesołych Świąt!

-Don’t forget to check out Chef Kotkowska’s other recipes such as Pierogi ruskie, the Polish delight, of course, but also Chłodnik, the Eastern gazpacho, Liptauer, the Hungarian cheese spread, Bryndzové halušky, the Slovak sheep cheese gnocchi, Lečo, the Czech tomato-based stew; and many more…
+Don’t forget to check out Chef Kotkowska’s other recipes such as Pierogi ruskie, the Polish delight, of course, but also Chłodnik, the Eastern gazpacho, Liptauer, the Slovak-Hungarian cheese spread, Bryndzové halušky, the Slovak sheep cheese gnocchi, Lečo, the traditional tomato-based stew; and many more…